 We continue to monitor the situation in China and intend to resume programme activity once it is safe to do so, acting on advice of health authorities, as well that of the Foreign and Commonwealth Office and World Health Organisation.

-Generation UK - China was launched by the British Council in 2013.
+Generation UK was launched by the British Council in 2013.
 By 2020, it aims to help 80,000 students from the UK boost their employability, enhance their long-term job prospects, and develop a global mind-set through study and work experience opportunities in China.

 By promoting outward student mobility, the campaign supports the UK government’s agenda to foster the UK’s competitiveness and develop a new generation of globally mobile, culturally agile young people who can succeed and compete in an increasingly international business environment.

 Our programme offers funded internship placements and academic scholarships for UK students to gain international experience in China.
 By encouraging UK students to engage with China, Generation UK aims to bring young people from both countries closer together, increase mutual understanding, and pave the way to lasting links and partnerships between the UK and China.

 The Generation UK campaign is supported by all four UK government administrations.
 We have secured a commitment from the Department for Education to double funding support for 2018/19.
 This support will give twice as many young people from disadvantaged and less represented backgrounds the opportunity to take up internships in China from 2018.